 How will my child benefit from this money at their particular level/class?

 Parent Council and school administration work very hard to fund programming and resources equitably across all grade levels and divisions at Runnymede.
 The issue of how many students/ grade levels a proposed budget item benefits weighs heavily in all budget discussions.

 For more information about specific division funding please see the individual pages:

 How will my child’s teacher benefit from this money?

-Typically, each teacher receives approximately $200-$300 to boost their classroom budget.
+Typically, each teacher receives approximately $300-$500 to boost their classroom budget (CLICK TO HEAR FROM OUR TEACHERS!).
 Sometimes teachers in a division will pool their money to buy a larger item that is needed.
 Others use theirs for Scientist in the School programs, classroom libraries, classroom pets, special classroom supplies, etc. Classroom budgets must also cover essential supplies such as paper, Kleenex and pencils, erasers, glue, scissors, etc. The allocation from Parent Council increases classroom budgets by about 30%

 What is the breakdown of how my money will be spent?